hackerbirds/hackerbirds-blog/README.md

 Write in `post.txt` like we just did, then run `python3 build.py`, and the resulting `index.html` is your pretty website

+#### *Ok, what else?*
+- Quick horizontal bar breaks with "----" at the start of a new line
+- Cool looking blocks with "% [text you want]" at the start of a new line

 ## What?
 Why?

 https://hackerbirds.neocities.org/Slightly-Less-Worse-HTML/